Posted on

 lots of watercolour gift tags

 I have been experimenting with a new product – Watercolour Gift Tags.
 On my Etsy Shop a customer has the option to mark their purchase as a gift.
+I thought it would be nice to combine my crafting skills with my paintings and have a gift tag made from watercolours.

 I had great fun creating various tags using old paintings.
 These are paintings that for various reasons, I wasn’t that happy with as a final product.
 As I love card making, and similar activities, I experimented with using sections of these paintings as a gift tag.
 Another idea was create tags that relate them to my products or brand.
 Above are my initial experiments, which were great fun.